 Dana Biosphere Reserve

-Recommended Hotel: The Dana Guesthouse hotel is perched on a cliff’s edge within the park (literally!) and as such offers incredible views that extend for miles.
+The Dana Panorama hotel is an eco-friendly hotel that is perched on a cliff’s edge within the nature reserve.
+Guests can expect spectacular views that extend for miles.
 The guesthouse was originally built to house researchers working in the park and has a rustic, homely vibe.

 Jordan Itinerary Day 10: